stephenredfield/InstructorResources/TARolesDuties.md

 Duties of a GTA may include:

-- Holding "office hours" via Slack
+- Holding "office hours" via Teams
 - Testing and grading both written and programming assignments.
 (TAs will need to learn any software used to grade programming assignments.)
 - Preparing solutions to homework assignments
 - Grading quizzes and exams